unipotent/KokoroSharpUnity/README.md

 - All communication with the AI model and playback devices happens on background threads, letting the main thread focus on rendering the UI in peace.
 The library is carefully designed with thread-safety in mind.

 - The `voices` folder are automatically copied to your build path when you build and are ready to be accessed.
-Same with the `espeak` backend for Windows.
+Same with the mentioned `espeak` backends.
 Developers may opt to remove them when shipping their apps.

 - Mind that `LoadVoicesFromPath` exists as an option, in case developers want to implement their custom voice-loading logic when shipping a project that utilizes KokoroSharp for text-to-speech synthesis.